KittyGiraudel/site/_posts/2020-12-30-my-thoughts-on-advent-of-code.md

 Overall, it was a lot of fun.
 Difficulty varied greatly from day to day which was pretty interesting, and besides [day 20](https://adventofcode.com/2020/day/20) which was an absolute nightmare, I enjoyed solving the daily puzzle.

 What I particularly like about this event is that the amount of code to write is actually pretty low.
 Some challenges required barely more than a dozen lines.
 So it really is about solving problems more than writing code.
-My least favourite puzzles were the ones with a big code-to-solving ratio—that is, easy to solve, but hard or long to write.
+My least favourite puzzles were the ones with a big code-to-solving ratio — that is, easy to solve, but hard or long to write.

 My favourite ones were: